kyma-project/test-infra/docs/prow/prow-jobs.md

 ## Directory structure

 ProwJobs reside in the `prow/jobs` directory in the `test-infra` repository.
-Job definitions are configured in `yaml` files, and can be connected to specific components or be more general, like for integration jobs.
-General jobs are defined directly under the `jobs/{repository_name}` directory.
-Jobs configured for components are available in `jobs/{repository_name}`directory which includes subdirectories representing each component and containing job definitions.
+Job definitions are configured in `yaml` files.
+ProwJobs can be connected to specific components or be more general, like for integration jobs.
+General jobs are defined directly under the `jobs/{repository_name}` directories.
+Jobs configured for components are available in `jobs/{repository_name}`directories which include subdirectories representing each component and containing job definitions.

 This is a sample directory structure: